aaspip/pyseistr/README.md

 **Pyseistr** is a python package for structural denoising and interpolation of multi-channel seismic data.
 The latest version has incorporated both Python and C (hundreds of times faster) implementations of the embedded functions.
 We keep both implementations for both educational and production purposes.
 This package has a variety of applications in both exploration and earthquake seismology.

 ## Reference
-Chen et al., 2023, Pyseistr: a python package for structural denoising and interpolation of multi-channel seismic data, Seismological Research Letters, in press.
+Chen et al., 2023, Pyseistr: a python package for structural denoising and interpolation of multi-channel seismic data, Seismological Research Letters, 94(1), 457-472.

 BibTeX: